“they were longing for a better country—a heavenly one”

 I think I have carried them so closely with me because of the hope they continue to communicate to my soul: First, “She was made”—she was!
 God made my daughter, and I thank Him that He did.
-Her existencewas an act of God, full of meaning because divine hands formed her.
-She grew within me—she would not breath outside of the womb or ever take steps on this earth.
+Her existence was an act of God, full of meaning because divine hands formed her.
+She grew within me—she would not breathe outside of the womb or take steps on this earth.
 But she was made here—and I owe that joy and the treasure of calling her my daughter to the Lord, her Maker.

 Second, “She was made for”—she was made to serve the purposes of an almighty God.
 The God who knew every one of her days, in utero, before even one came to be—she was made for Him.
-And her life, days, and existence—though not what I originally expected—were for a reason.
-They were to serve the plan God had set—purposes of His glory that I will see and deeply enjoy in the fullness of eternity.
+And her life, days, and existence—though not what I originally expected—came to be for a reason.
+They were to serve the plan God had set—purposes of His glory that I will see and enjoy in the fullness of eternity.

 And third, her purpose involves being made “for a different land.”
-Specifically, there has been good reason for her not being made to stay on earth for very long, but made to go quickly to glory.
-And because I have the hope that God ordained her life to bypass much of what is here, I also have hope that He set this limit for her earthly days for a reason that will prove to serve Him best.
+Specifically, good reason has caused her to not stay on earth for very long, but go quickly to glory.
+And because I have the hope God ordained her life to bypass much of what is here, I also have hope He set this limit for her earthly days because it will prove to serve Him best.

-She was made; she is a treasure to me with indisputable value because of her divine Maker.
+She was made; she is a treasure to me who also has indisputable intrinsic value because of her divine Maker.
 She was made for a sovereign King, for reasons worthy because of who He is.
 And her purpose involves her having gone quickly to a different land in order to best fulfill His calling on her life.